Identifying Pauli spin blockade using deep learning: Experiment

 We look at the $(1,1)-(0,2)$ charge transition, where $(m, n)$ denotes the effective hole occupancy of the left and right dot omitting filled shells.
 For positive $V_\text{SD}$, we expect a hole to tunnel onto the right dot and form a singlet state S(0,2), since the triplet state T(0,2) is energetically unavailable (see Fig.\,\ref{fig:device_and_psb}c).
 The large energy splitting comes from the fact that the symmetric triplet spin state requires an anti-symmetric orbital state with higher energy.
 The hole can now tunnel via the S(1,1) state to the left reservoir completing the transport cycle.
 When applying a negative $V_\text{SD}$, we expect a hole to enter the left dot from the reservoir (see Fig.\,\ref{fig:device_and_psb}d).
 Due to the weak inter-dot coupling S(1,1) and T(1,1) are nearly degenerate, such that both states are accessible.
 If T(1,1) is occupied, transport through the DQD is blocked since the T$(1,1)-$S(0,2) transition is forbidden by spin conservation and the T(0,2) state is energetically unavailable.
 The effect is also possible in the opposite bias direction, i.e.~a blockade can occur with positive bias voltage for a $(1,1)-(2,0)$ charge transition.

 The blockade can be lifted by processes that allow transitions out of the T(1,1) state.
 In systems dominated by hyperfine interaction~\cite{koppens2005control} or spin-flip cotunneling~\cite{brauns2016anisotropic}, these transitions are enabled at zero magnetic field giving rise to a finite current.
-For holes in silicon FinFETs, however, spin orbit coupling is the dominant interaction~\cite{geyer2021self, camenzind2022hole}, which lifts the PSB at finite magnetic field due to spin-flip tunneling coupling the T(1,1) states with the S(0,2) state.~\cite{danon2009pauli, nadj2010disentangling, li2015pauli}.
+For holes in silicon FinFETs, however, spin orbit coupling is the dominant interaction~\cite{geyer2021self, camenzind2022hole}, which lifts the PSB at finite magnetic field due to spin-flip tunneling coupling the T(1,1) states with the S(0,2) state~\cite{danon2009pauli, nadj2010disentangling, li2015pauli}.
 This mechanism for holes and strong spin orbit coupling in a magnetic field is described in detail in Ref.~\cite{froning2021strong}.
 Furthermore, independent of the magnetic field, the blockade is lifted when the inter-dot energy level detuning reaches or exceeds the singlet-triplet splitting of the S(0,2) and T(0,2) states.

 Signatures of PSB can be observed in Figs.\,\ref{fig:device_and_psb}e, f.
 Two bias triangles are visible for $V_\text{SD}=8\,$mV.
 For opposite polarity $V_\text{SD}=-8\,$mV the current at the common base line of the triangles, i.e.~current due to ground state transitions, is strongly suppressed at zero magnetic field.
 The excited state transitions are visible as parallel stripes away from the common base line.
 They appear at a detuning exceeding the singlet-triplet splitting and are visible in both bias directions, although the magnitude of the corresponding current might differ due to device asymmetries.
 The blockade at the base line of the bias triangles is lifted for a magnetic field of $B=0.1$\,T. PSB can be detected by comparing stability diagrams displaying bias triangles at $B=0$ and $B\neq0$ and looking for changes in the base line current.
 Two stability diagrams showing the same bias triangles at $B=0$ and $B\neq0$ will be called a \textit{pair}.
-A comparison between stability diagrams corresponding to opposite signs of bias voltage could also be used to identify PSB, but this comparison might be uninformative since differences in the transport features might arise from device asymmetries.
+These pairs are the type of data required by our algorithm to identify PSB.
+A comparison between stability diagrams corresponding to opposite signs of bias voltage could also be used to identify PSB.
+We expect that this comparison is difficult to use in PSB detection since differences in the transport features might arise from device asymmetries.